Maidstone: Radio

+The BBC Local Radio station which broadcast to the town is BBC Radio Kent, on 96.7 FM.

 There are several radio stations based in the town, or which broadcast to it.
 KMFM Maidstone, formerly CTR 105.6, is the local commercial station.
 It used to broadcast from studios on Mill Street, however now broadcasts from the studios of sister station KMFM Medway in Strood.

-Maidstone Radio, which broadcast from the Maidstone Community Support Centre, has recently started broadcasting in December 2019 and is listed as a community radio station.
-The station currently airs online and on smart speaker devices.

 Hospital Radio Maidstone, which broadcasts from Maidstone Hospital, started broadcasting in 1963.

-Invicta FM (now Heart South), use to broadcast from Canterbury but had a second studio in Earl Street.
+Invicta FM, now Heart South, used to broadcast from Canterbury but had a second studio in Earl Street.

 Television

-Local news is provided by BBC South East and ITV Meridian.
+Local news and television programmes are provided by BBC South East and ITV Meridian.
+Television signals are received from the Bluebell Hill TV transmitter on the crest of the North Downs which is situated north of the town.

 The Maidstone Studios, formerly called TVS Television Centre, is the UK's largest independent television studio complex.
 It is based at Vinters Park on New Cut Road.
 The studio complex first opened in late 1982, providing broadcasting and production output for Television South (TVS).
 The site was also used as a regional office and a news gathering hub, broadcasting the South East daily edition of Coast to Coast.
 TVS continued to use Maidstone until the end of their franchise, which they lost in 1991.

 The studio complex is now home to two studios.
 Studio One, with 12,000 sqft space, is the flagship studio and has seen many national TV programmes such as Supermarket Sweep, Take Me Out and Catchphrase.

+Newspapers

+The town is served by the local newspaper, Kent Messenger which publishes on Fridays.